ijmccallum/ijmccallum.github.io/notes of learning/react.md

 https://levelup.gitconnected.com/understanding-react-higher-order-components-by-example-95e8c47c8006

 HOC adds new attributes to the props of a given component - so the given component then access those new props attributes.
 The given component now knows about the extra abilities provided by the HOC - knowledge of the HOC is leaking in.
 Render props pass in those extra attributes as arguments to a render attribute of the render prop component.
-Within that render attribute you use the extra abilities then pass the results into a child component (equivolent to the "given component" above).
+Within that render attribute you use the extra abilities then pass the results into a child component (equivalent to the "given component" above).
 But this time the child component is not aware of the extra abilities.
 Knowledge of the render prop has not leaked in.